First Trimester

 Prenatal care is the medical care that you receive before your baby is born.
 Most pregnancies will progress normally and most babies will be born healthy, but studies show that women who have regular care have better outcomes.

-Our Birthright specialists would like to meet you around 9 weeks from your last menstrual period.
+Our Birthright specialists would like to meet you around 10 weeks of pregnancy.

 This visit can be more in depth and take longer.
 We will do a full medical assessment and discuss what tests to expect in your pregnancy, and your options for screening for problems in your baby.
-We will discuss your pregnancy care plan, minor discomforts in pregnancy, any concerns you may have, your fears and your hopes.
+We will discuss your pregnancy care plan tailored to your needs.

 Your visits with a Birthright Midwife